chrhauris/tagtomarkdown/README.md

     html = md.convert('Line 1\n>br text\nLine 3 and last', extensions=['tables', 'tagtomarkdown'], output_format='html5')

-It can also be used as a [MkDocs](https://www.mkdocs.org/) extension by referring it in a document's *mkdocs.yml* file like this:
+It can also be used as an [MkDocs](https://www.mkdocs.org/) extension by referring it in a document's *mkdocs.yml* file like this:

     markdown_extensions: